 Hubs are big pools of capital that could facilitate a large proportion of the transactions in the network.
 This would risk the network's security, and of course, risk re-introducing centralisation to the system.

 The other main prominent attempt to scale blockchain technology is occurring on Ethereum.
 These upgrades are known as ETH 2.0 and include changes to consensus mechanism and a technology known as sharding.
-These are covered in more detail in the knowledge base article on Ethereum.
+These are covered in more detail in our knowledge base article on Ethereum.

 Next step: What is EthereumGo to next step